peakflo/pfMCP/src/servers/word/README.md

 # Word Server

-guMCP server implementation for interacting with Microsoft Word documents stored in OneDrive.
+pfMCP server implementation for interacting with Microsoft Word documents stored in OneDrive.

 ### Prerequisites